kupendrav/100x.Devs-Cohort2.0/README.md

 ##### a. as a developers we should analize an website and divide it into rows to make it simpler , lets see down a example.
 ### ![eraser.io simple wire frame work](CSS(tailwind)/static/img/image9.png)
 # ![tailwind play a small idea tht how a grid sysytem and col/row works](CSS(tailwind)/static/img/image10.png)
-#### b. above code is an example using tailwind play to demonstrate how the
+#### b. above code is an example using tailwind play to demonstrate how the rows play the crucial role